 Joe Walters (2003-06) - HM/1st/2nd/1st

 Maryland turns out All-Americans regardless of where student-athletes play on the field.
 Since 1923, 42 attackmen have earned first team All-America honors.
-Defense comes in a close second with 37, while 26 midfielders have been selected first-teamers.
-The Terps have also had 12 goalies selected to the first team.
+Defense comes in a close second with 39, while 28 midfielders have been selected first-teamers.
+The Terps have also had 14 goalies selected to the first team.
+In 2016, Isaiah Davis-Allen became the first short stick defensive midfielder from Maryland selected as a First Team All-American.